 To cut a very long story short, I don’t know when it happened but I suddenly found myself with a group of “friends” who weren’t the healthiest people to be around.
 I started getting bullied by them daily.
 It started out with teasing but very quickly escalated into intimidation and, sometimes, physical violence.
 I remember being so afraid to go to school, not knowing what may happen to me.
 It was difficult.
 And this continued for 3 years.

 I’ve told many people about my bullying experience, and talking about it makes it a lot easier to deal with.
 But what I’ve never talked about, and what makes this so hard, is that I’ve never told anyone was that, as part of that bullying, I was sexually assaulted and abused pretty much everyday for those 3 years.
 And it’s taken me more than a decade to silently work through that pain and violence.
 So much so that the first and only time I told anyone about it was last year.
 I struggled to even say the words.
 And I’m struggling to write them as well.

 When I left high school I buried that pain, and only now am I properly starting to confront and detangle it.
 I think about how those three years really mutilated me and I wonder if so many of the issues I’ve experienced, and some I continue to experience, were a direct result of that trauma.

-For me, dealing with shit like this is particularly messy when it’s committed by someone or people you know and trust.
+For me, dealing with stuff like this is particularly messy when it’s committed by someone or people you know and trust.
 We so easily tell people about stranger danger and what to do in similar situations, but we never talk about how to deal with abuse when it’s perpetrated by friends or family or people you know and trust (which is ironically the more common form of abuse).

 Escaping that cycle was so hard because I didn’t have any friends or someone I could talk to about it, partly because I felt ashamed of what was happening to me.
 And more so, I was terrified that telling someone would make things worse.
 So I kept quiet.
 For 14 years.